NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit provides a type-parameterized test class syntax that allows one to confirm that the correctness of ClassUnderTest\<T\> is maintained across various types of T.

-Give this templatized Set\:\:Contains function, how would you confirm its correctness?
+Given this templatized Set\:\:Contains function, how would you confirm its correctness?

 ```cpp
 class Set